cleesmith/storygrind/wiki-content/FAQ.md

 ## 🆓 About StoryGrind

 ### Is StoryGrind really free?
 Yes!
 StoryGrind itself is completely free and open source.
-However, AI-powered tools require an API key from a provider (Anthropic, Google, or OpenAI), and those providers charge for usage.
+However, AI-powered tools require an API key from a provider (Anthropic, Google, OpenAI, or OpenRouter), and those providers charge for usage.
 Non-AI tools (spell check, file conversion) work without any API key.

 ### What file formats does StoryGrind support?
 StoryGrind works with plain text only- `.txt` files, and the Tools only use `.txt`.
 For convenience, it can also convert between these formats: `.docx` to `.txt` and vice versa.
 All output files are saved as `.txt` for maximum compatibility.